PyDataAgents/PyDataAgents/docs/Actions and Transitions.md

 [Go to Summary](#summary)
 ## `AddBufferAction` (in `pydag\statemachine\actions\buffers\AddBufferAction.py`)

-Action to add a buffer to the grabber node.
+Action to add a buffer to the agent node.
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `child_ids` | `list[str]` | `'list()'` | List of child node IDs |